ericraymundrex/leetcode/PSQL/README.md

 - NOT NULL -> This will show error, when we make the column as the NULL.
 - DEFAULT  -> This will give the default value when we insert a row in the table.
 - UNIQUE   -> If we can't have two rows with same value.
+- CHECK    -> To check the data is logically correct.

+### Data structure design patterns: